hairyf/overlastic/docs/vue/index.md

 Use `useDisclosure` to define a pop-up component, which returns the following:

-- `resolve|reject` returns the result of a Promise, which will destroy the component when `duration` ends
+- `confirm|cancel` returns the result of a Promise, which will destroy the component when `duration` ends
 - `visible` is used to display the component, executing the `Promise` result immediately

 ```vue